Updated On : January 17, 2023

 Make a list of relevant events in a notebook to review when the exam is coming.
 Make succinct points rather than long paragraphs.

 You can also take cuttings of any data, graph, or object.
-For future reference, keep an eye out for new laws and revisions to existing ones.
+For future reference, watch for new laws and revisions to existing ones.

 Offline newspapers are preferred over online newspapers.
 While reading the paper, use a marker to mark any new words that come up (do not write them).